Contraz/demosys-py/README.rst

 - A simple effect system based on python packages
 - Well documented
+- Support for the rocket sync-tracker system to create interesting keyframe data (Using pyrocket_)
 - Management commands to create new projects and effects
 - Convenient wrappers for VAO, Shader, Texture, FBO
 - On-the-fly Shader and VAO negotiation of the needed buffer binding
 - Strict validation in most OpenGL operations with reasonable error feedback
 - Time line / Timer support
-- Support for the rocket sync-tracker system to create interesting keyframe data
 - A highly pluggable framework
 - Support for custom management commands
 - Camera and system camera support so we can easily inspect our scene